 This is the closest hot spring to the location of the tragedy of Donner Party.

-It is one of the most easily accessible undeveloped hot springs.
+Because of its easy accessibility, it is one of the most fragile and valuable undeveloped hot springs.

 Industrial heritage in the wild

 In the 1840s, there was a dramatic increase in the number of pioneers moving to the western states of Oregon and California, and Donner Party was one of them.

 The tragedy of Donner Corps is known as an incident in which a group of 87 people from ordinary families were trapped by heavy snow in the Sierra Nevada Mountains; and as a result of food shortage, about half of them became victims of cannibalism.